SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

 #### Context - system will gather the collective intelligence of humanity and synthesize it into a knowledge base which serves as a crowdsourced resource of human wisdom and priorities, and stimulates reflection and action into long-range goals for us as a species.
 > * Colleen Pridemore: how will it gather this information?
 I assume it is currently gathering.
 Correct?
 If so this is not white-hat ethical hacking.
 It is BLACK hat pure hacking.
 >   - Esther Galfalvi: Not sure what this comment means?
 We are hardly collecting any data yet, but all data that is being collected is currently being done by interviewers, not yet by AI, and only using informed consent forms.
 People know that the data will be processed by AI tools and is anonymised.
->   - Colleen Pridemore: Sounds dubius.
-What makes you qualified to know whether or not SNet is currently using AI to collect data?
 >   - Esther Galfalvi: I don’t believe that SingularityNET is collecting for this project yet at all,as we are just kicking off
 >
 #### Context - Participants who contribute by data, computing, or financial means will be given some agency in how these contributions can or cannot be used.